Karditsa railway station: History

 The station open 16 June 1886 by the Thessaly Railways.
-The original station building (and the line) was designed by the Italian Evaristo de Chirico, (father of Giorgio de Chirico), however, this building was removed and replaced with a newer building some years later.
+The original station building (and the line) was designed by the Italian Evaristo de Chirico, (father of Giorgio de Chirico), however, this building was destroyed in the 1954 earthquake, and was rebuilt at the end of the same decade.
 The line was authorised by the Greek government under the law AMH’/22.6.1882. soon after the liberation of Central Greece from the Ottomans.

 After the First World War, the Greek state planned the ambitious construction of several new rail lines and links, including a standard gauge line from Kalambaka onto Kozani and then Veroia creating a conversion of the route from Volos to Kalambaka (though Karditsa) on standard gauge.
 In 1927, the relevant decisions were made; starting in 1928, work was carried out on the construction of the new line from Kalambaka.
 But a year later, it was clear that the project would exceed the estimated costs many times over.
 In 1932, the construction work was stopped and remains unfinished.
-In 1955 Thessaly Railways was absorbed into Hellenic State Railways (SEK).